-It is recommended to enable WEP on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WEP key being used.
+It is recommended to enable wireless security (WPA/WPA2) on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the security key or passphrase being used.

-Open the Windows[®] XP Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower-right corner of screen).
-Select View Available Wireless Networks.
+1. Open the Windows[®] Vista[TM] Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower right corner of screen).
+Select Connect to a network.